onewhit/onewhit.github.io/readme.todo.md

 - [x] Set up the banner
 - [x] Make the border move to the bottom on mobile screens
 - [x] Get mobile menu to hide and re-show with button
+- [x] 2023-02-06 - Create a build script to easily build and copy the dist folder
 - [ ] Fix the Accountinfo page on login not maintaining the banner, and it should redirect to the main landing page after login
 - [ ] Maxe titles line up on mobile sidebar open
 - [ ] Add die roller option to select D setting